vasquez-a/WireframeExamples/README.txt

 Since my experience is in UI development, this folder provides some examples of wireframes I have previously developed.
 This folder contains some wireframes from two separate projects done for coursework.
-More can be provided upon request.
+More materials can be provided upon request.